krahets/hello-algo/en/docs/chapter_graph/graph_traversal.md

 !!! question "Is the depth-first traversal sequence unique?"

-    Similar to breadth-first search, the order of depth-first traversal sequences is also not unique.
-Given a certain vertex, exploring in any direction first is valid, meaning the order of adjacent vertices can be arbitrarily shuffled, all being depth-first search.
+    Similar to breadth-first search, depth-first traversal sequences are also not unique.
+Given a vertex, any exploration direction may be chosen first; that is, the order of adjacent vertices can be arbitrarily rearranged and still constitute depth-first search.

     Taking tree traversal as an example, "root $\rightarrow$ left $\rightarrow$ right", "left $\rightarrow$ root $\rightarrow$ right", and "left $\rightarrow$ right $\rightarrow$ root" correspond to pre-order, in-order, and post-order traversals, respectively.
 They represent three different traversal priorities, yet all three belong to depth-first search.